Are you looking for the best content marketing examples?

-Blogging helps you get visitors’ attention with helpful information, and provides content to flesh out your social media presence and fuel your SEO efforts.
+Blogging helps you get visitors’ attention with helpful information and provides content to flesh out your social media presence and fuel your SEO efforts.

 Buffer now has four blogs, including the Transparency blog and Open blog, where they have shared business ups and downs over the years.

-The results speak for themselves: Buffer is a highly recognized and trusted brand, with almost 400,000 users, and around a million followers across multiple social media sites.
+The results speak for themselves: Buffer is a highly recognized and trusted brand, with almost 400,000 users and around a million followers across multiple social media sites.

 - Writing in-depth blog posts about the issues their visitors care about